NoFluxGiven/Actions/README.md

 # Actions
 A library for self-contained, time-aware action functions in your Gamemaker instances.

+See the example project, or the read below for more information on how to use it.

 # Features

 * Self-contained, time-aware action loops for instances - create modular behaviours or animations easily.